freenas/freenas-docs/userguide/support.rst

 * `Off-topic
   <https://forums.freenas.org/index.php?forums/off-topic.23/>`_: want
-  to discuss something of interest to FreeNAS® and TrueNAS®% users but which is not necessarily related to FreeNAS® or TrueNAS®?
+  to discuss something of interest to %brand% users but which is not necessarily related to %brand%?
 This is the place.

 * `Resources
   <https://forums.freenas.org/index.php?forums/resources.24/>`_:
-  blogs, reviews, and other sources of FreeNAS® and TrueNAS® information not listed at
+  blogs, reviews, and other sources of %brand% information not listed at
   `freenas.org <http://www.freenas.org/>`_.

 * `Introductions
   <https://forums.freenas.org/index.php?forums/introductions.25/>`_:
-  FreeNAS® and TrueNAS® Community meet 'n greet - introduce yourself and let us know who we are chatting with.
+  %brand% Community meet 'n greet - introduce yourself and let us know who we are chatting with.

-These language-specific categories are available under **International**, allowing FreeNAS® and TrueNAS® users to interact with each other in their native language:
+These language-specific categories are available under **International**, allowing %brand% users to interact with each other in their native language:

 * `Dutch - Nederlands
   <http://forums.freenas.org/forumdisplay.php?35-Dutch-Nederlands>`_